dev-bootcamp-2019/final-project-danielmcclure/README.md

 ## WARNING:
 **This is development software as part of a training course and is not designed to be used in production code.**

+Project Under Active Development until [Sunday 27th 23:59 AoE Time](https://www.worldtimeserver.com/time-zones/aoe/).

 ## Project Description

-**Goal**: Create an online marketplace that operates on the blockchain.
+**Goal**: Create an online marketplace that operates on the ethereum blockchain.

 ### User Stories: